A-0-5/git-basics-pes/README.md

 2. Connecting git with Github

 ## Getting Started
-1. First for this repository into your account
+1. First fork this repository into your account
 2. Then clone it locally using
    ```bash
    git clone <repository-url>